Philly Plantists

 What's the mission here?

 It's dang hard to improve alone.
-Who hasn't failed to live up to their hopes for themselves?
-The solution is social — solidarity has power.
+Who hasn't failed to live up to their hopes for themselves?The solution is social — solidarity has power.
 This is why fitness classes go for $30 a pop when you could often do the same exercises by yourself, alone.
-The same insight applies to eating better.A dining group where we can exchange recommendations and encouragement while building good habits together...
-It's far more enjoyable than spin class — and science hints may well have a bigger impact on our overall health.A slimmer waistline, reduced blood pressure, enhanced athletic recovery, whatever you're after — there are lots of benefits to consuming more plants.
-But it's hard to change without teammates.
-Subbing out standard American grub for plant-based fare even just a few meals per month gets us on the road to better.
-And the first steps are often the hardest...
-Good company makes them much, much easier.
+The same insight applies to eating better: It's hard to train without teammates, and it's hard to change without teammates.
+Why not a dining group where we support each other while building the new food habits we want?Chilling with friends over meals is far more enjoyable than the average spin class — and may well have a bigger impact on our overall health.A healthier microbiome, reduced blood pressure, a slimmer waistline, enhanced athletic performance, whatever you're after — there are lots of benefits to consuming more plants.
+Subbing out standard American grub for plant-based fare even just a few meals per month gets us on the road to better.We don't judge each other's reasons and we don't let perfect be the enemy of good.
+Every single meal counts.

 How does it work?